mikhailknyazev/draft-ee-cicd-aap-24/README.md

-# **In-AAP Automated CI/CD for Ansible Execution Environments**
+# **DRAFT: In-AAP Automated CI/CD for Ansible Execution Environments**

-This repository provides a complete workflow for automating the Continuous Integration and Continuous Delivery (CI/CD) lifecycle of Ansible Automation Platform (AAP) Execution Environments (EEs).
+This repository provides a drafted workflow for CI/CD of AAP Execution Environments (EEs) (for AAP 2.4).

-It's important to note that this framework was originally designed and implemented for **AAP 2.4**.
+## DISCLAIMER

+The repository is provided “as is”, without warranty of any kind.
+It is likely outdated and incomplete.

 ## **I. Building Execution Environments (General Concepts)**